deep-entertainment/safehouse/design/sfx/wifi_router_turned_around.md

 #sfx

-Sound played when the wifi router is turned around, Cables rustling, plastic cracking
+Sound played when the Wi-Fi router is turned around, Cables rustling, plastic cracking